Materialize was first built as a single binary that runs on a single node:

 Right now, Materialize provides its interactive interface through

 locally on a client machine; this uses the PostgreSQL wire protocol (

 to communicate with

-Because this is a SQL shell, Materialize lets you interact with your node
+Because this is a SQL shell, Materialize lets you interact with your server

 through SQL statements sent over